LauraScutariu/Postman-First-Collection/README.md

 # API testing on Spotify APP Project

-Spotify Web API enables the creation of applications that can interact with Spotify's streaming service, such as retrieving content metadata, getting recommendations, creating and managing playlists, or controlling playback .
+Spotify Web API enables the creation of applications that can interact with Spotify's streaming service, such as retrieving content metadata, getting recommendations, creating and managing playlists, or controlling playback.

 The Spotify Web API provides a wide range of functionality for developers, including: